TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 ## `start(options)` - (Mostly no longer needed) Starts Socket.IO communications with Node-RED

+> [!NOTE]
-!> In most cases, you no longer need to call this yourself.
+> In most cases, you no longer need to call this yourself.
 The client startup is now more robust and should rarely need any help.
 The exception will be if you are loading a page from an external server instead of from Node-RED.
+>
+> Use the `uibuilder.showStatus()` function to display the status of the client library on-page.
+This can show when the start function has failed and show what you need to change.

 Unlike the original uibuilder client, this version: